 In February of the fifth form students are given the examination theme at the start of a preparatory period of 6 school weeks in which they must prepare and develop a personal response, with the support of their teachers, which is then completed in a 10 hour examination utilising skills and understanding from the coursework.
 The examination may be arranged at the discretion and convenience of school.
 It can be over 2 days or a longer period of time but must enable candidates to have periods of sustained activity where they work under examination conditions.
 Candidates should take their preparatory studies and any materials and objects required, into the examination.

 The range of concepts, techniques, materials and strategies looked at develop knowledge and understanding beyond GCSE level.
 Students utilise a range of strategies based upon the work of Ben Nicholson and Peter Lanyon and find their own artistic sensitivities, and develop own final pieces using personal strategies.
 We develop work in 2D, painting and collage etc. and 3D sculpture in mixed media and clay.
 This represents the course work.

-The A2 course is weighted 60% coursework and 40% exam and there is emphasis placed on a 3,000 word essay which is run in conjunction with an annotated sketch book.
+The A Level course is weighted 60% coursework and 40% exam and there is emphasis placed on a 3,000 word essay which is run in conjunction with an annotated sketch book.